Yale-EEB723/finalproject/README.md

 - MuTect2 > Detect SNPs in bacterial genomes, based on GATK software (like HaploCaller); https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_cancer_m2_MuTect2.php

 - breseq > "algorithm for identifying structural variation from DNA resequencing data as part of the breseq computational pipeline for predicting mutations in haploid microbial genomes" https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-15-1039

+### Phylogenetic Methods
+- bcgTree > https://github.com/molbiodiv/bcgTree ; Method created to use own or database genomes of closely related strains of bacteria to determine a phylogenetic tree representation of these relationships.
+Uses core genes found in nearly all bacteria to do the phylogenetic comparisons.

 Will add more as more come into view
 ## Results